bankyn/explore_django/README.md

+# Web application for Course Management

+python
+django

-# explore_django with the online course of TreeHouse
+based on the 'explore django' course of TreeHouse.com